rust-lang/rfcs/text/0000-simple-postfix-macros.md

 Rather than this minimal approach, we could define a full postfix macro system that allows processing the preceding expression without evaluation.
 This would require specifying how much of the preceding expression to process unevaluated, including chains of such macros.
+Furthermore, unlike existing macros, which wrap *around* the expression whose evaluation they modify, if a postfix macro could arbitrarily control the evaluation of the method chain it postfixed, such a macro could change the interpretation of an arbitrarily long expression that it appears at the *end* of, which has the potential to create significantly more confusion when reading the code.

 The approach proposed in this RFC does not preclude specifying a richer system in the future; such a future system could use a designator other than `self`, or could easily extend this syntax to add further qualifiers on `self` (for instance, `$self:self:another_designator` or `$self:self(argument)`).

 We could define a built-in postfix macro version of `await!`, without providing a means for developers to define their own postfix macros.
 This would address